Home Loan Tax Avoidance Scheme

 - If one settlor out of two dies and the other survives, a reservation of benefit will arise in each half of the house, this means half of the house will be taxable on the first spouse the remaining half on the second.
 A joint property discount will not be provided.

-Clear house Accountants are highly proficient Accountants in London, that have been dealing with clients on tax-related matters for a considerable time period.
-Our team of in-house tax accountants provide reliable and expert tax solutions that clients can fully utilize to their benefit, whilst making sure that the solutions they provide, are fully compliant with the legal tax structure and government regulations.
+Clear house Accountants are highly proficient Accountants, that have been dealing with clients on tax-related matters for a considerable time period.
+Our team of in-house in-house tax accountants provide reliable and expert tax solutions that clients can fully utilize to their benefit, whilst making sure that the solutions they provide, are fully compliant with the legal tax structure and government regulations.
 Our accountants are able to create smart solutions which help our clients identify potential tax reliefs while saving them time and money.